HarryWoollen/interactive_notes/notes/linear_modelling.md

 # 2. General Linear Model

 This can be covered more in depth in the future.
-But as a teaser, the General linear model is just what we have seen but with a $X$ matrix and vectors for $Y, \Beta$.
+But as a teaser, the General linear model is just what we have seen but with a $X$ matrix and vectors for $Y, \beta$.

 This is your feature matrix where you have your columns $x_i$ with individuals $j$